fyardlest1/DevOpsPortfolio/README.md

 8. Confirm that the fyardlest2_db's public schema contains the application tables/

-9. Finally, open a new terminal, cd into fyardstore2 where live the manage,py file, and run the command:
+9. Finally, open a new terminal, cd into fyardstore2 where live the manage.py file, and run the command:
 ```
     python manage.py runserver
 ```